smizell/geneva/README.md

 Any Lodash function is available in the code.

-Geneva also allows for definig variables and referencing those variables throughout your code.
+Geneva also allows for defining variables and referencing those variables throughout your code.
 This example shows code that defines a variable and then uses that variable in the next call.
 The way Geneva knows that a string is a reference is by appending the tilde (~) to the variable name.

 ```javascript
 ['!do',